 1. Makeup to The Rescue: Use a Blurring Primer

-We all know how annoying it is when foundation and even powder tends to settle into every line we have on our face, making them even more obvious.
+We all know how annoying it is when foundation and even powder tend to settle into every line we have on our face, making them even more obvious.

 Using a blurring primer can help to hide smile lines.
 Blurring creams or primers help fill and smooth the skin around your mouth and lips.